shredEngineer/MagnetiCalc/README.md

 sudo apt install python3-dev
 sudo apt install libxcb-xinerama0 --reinstall
 ```
-On some systems, it may be necessary to upgrade pip first:
-`python3 -m pip install pip --upgrade`

 #### Windows
 It is recommended to install [Python 3.8.10](https://www.python.org/downloads/release/python-3810/).
 Installation will currently fail for Python 3.9+ due to missing dependencies.

 On some systems, it may be necessary to install the latest [Microsoft Visual C++ Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) first.

-On some systems, it may be necessary to upgrade pip first:
-`python -m pip install pip --upgrade`

 ### Option A: Automatic install via pip
 This will install or upgrade MagnetiCalc (and its dependencies) to the user site-packages directory and start it from there.